Motion Applied: History

 The present company was formed when two McLaren Technology Group companies, McLaren Composites and TAG Electronics, merged due to the sale of Audiolab to International Audio Group.
 TAG Electronics Holdings was the parent company of TAGMcLaren Audio (Now Audiolab) and also TAG Electronics Systems.
-When Audiolab was sold, the holding company TAG Electronics Holdings was scrapped and the remaining technology company merged with McLaren Composites, which both together then formed McLaren Applied Technologies.
+When Audiolab was sold, the holding company TAG Electronics Holdings was scrapped and the remaining technology company merged with McLaren Composites, which formed McLaren Applied Technologies.

 In September 2014, Ian Rhodes replaced the founder, Ron Dennis, as CEO of the company.
-The company was initially known as McLaren Composites, its main work being the manufacture of parts for the McLaren F1 and Mercedes SLR.
+The company was initially known as McLaren Composites; its main work being the manufacture of parts for the McLaren F1 and Mercedes SLR.
 However, it also won contracts to manufacture parts for other companies and moved into the energy industry, mainly solar panels.
 It was dissolved in 2003 and replaced with McLaren Applied Technologies a short while after in 2004.
 The company name was changed again on 2 January 2020 to McLaren Applied.

-In 2021, McLaren Group sold McLaren Applied to Greybull Capital after suffering financial distress as a result of the COVID-19 pandemic.
+In 2021, McLaren Group sold McLaren Applied to Greybull Capital after financial distress due to the COVID-19 pandemic.
 The company has seen substantial new investment in its facilities, products and staff under Greybull's ownership.
 In August 2025, the company announced it was rebranded as Motion Applied.

 Current business activities

 Motorsport

 In motorsport, McLaren Applied is perhaps best known for manufacturing the Standard Electronic Control Unit (SECU) for all F1 teams.
 McLaren Applied have supplied this electronic control unit since 2008, and most recently secured a further extension of this contract to be F1's ECU provider from 2026 - 2030.
-McLaren Applied also supply software, sensors and other components to multiple Formula One teams.
+McLaren Applied also supplies software, sensors and other components to multiple Formula One teams.

 In addition to Formula One, McLaren Applied also provides the engine control units used in the NASCAR Sprint Cup and IndyCar Series.
-The two ECU's share a common base, and McLaren Applied have held the contract for IndyCar series since 2007 later 2010 as a standard ECU supplier (previously IndyCar's ECU supplier was Motorola) and NASCAR Cup Series since 2012, who were also switching to fuel injection from carburation, had left an open choice.
+The two ECU's share a common base, and McLaren Applied have held the contract for the IndyCar series since 2007 and later 2010 as a standard ECU supplier (previously IndyCar's ECU supplier was Motorola) and NASCAR Cup Series since 2012, which were also switching to fuel injection from carburation, had left an open choice.
 McLaren Applied produced the electric motor, transmission and electronics used in the Spark-Renault SRT 01E, the car used in the inaugural Formula E season.